The Wonderful, Tropical Islands of Fiji

 Ovalau Island is a lush tropical volcanic island of about 100 square kilometers surrounded by large coral reefs.
 It is the main island of the Lomaiviti Group which is made up of the islands of Namena, Makogai, Koro, Wakaya, Batiki, Nairai, Gau and Ovalau.
 The islands are the peaks of deep-sea volcanoes that became extinct millions of years ago.

-Levuka town on Ovalau was the first capital of Fiji and is the country’s only UNESCO World Heritage Site for its value as a Historical Port Town.
+Levuka town on Ovalau was the first capital of Fiji and is the countries only UNESCO World Heritage Site for its value as a Historical Port Town.
 Still, Levuka and Ovalau are off the main tourist track, but it’s a destination to experience the real Fiji.

 Vanua Levu